Jerusalem · Leadership Architecture

 Not a pitch.
 Not a presentation.

-By the end — regardless of whether we continue —
+What you leave with — regardless of whether we continue:

 Chaim Goldberg